RedHatInsights/insights-rbac/README.rst

 This script will:

-1. Create required Docker networks
+1. Create required container networks
 2. Start and configure PostgreSQL with logical replication
 3. Launch Kafka, Zookeeper, Kafka Connect, and Kafdrop services
 4. Create and configure the Debezium PostgreSQL connector